-European Credit Facility
+European Credit Facilities

-The Company maintains a European credit facility in the form of a continuing and unconditional guaranty.
-The aggregate facility limit was \$37.3 million and \$35.8 million at October 31, 2013 and 2012, respectively.
+We maintain European credit facilities in the form of continuing and unconditional guarantees.
+The aggregate facility limit was \$37.6 million and \$37.3 million at October 31, 2014 and 2013, respectively.
 The Company will pay all forms of indebtedness in the currency in which it is denominated for those certain subsidiaries.
 Interest expense is calculated on all outstanding balances based on an applicable base rate for each country plus a fixed spread common across most subsidiaries covered under the guaranty.
-At October 31, 2013, \$1.3 million of the facility was utilized.
-The weighted average interest rate on the outstanding balances was 1.5%.
+At October 31, 2014, \$8.1 million of the facility was utilized.
+The weighted average interest rate on the outstanding balances was 1.62%.

-In addition to this European credit facility, the Company has available a non-guaranteed Euro-denominated Italian overdraft facility.
-The facility limit was \$0.5 million and \$0.5 million at October 31, 2013 and 2012, respectively.
-At October 31, 2013, none of this facility was utilized.
+In addition to these European credit facilities, we also have available certain non-guaranteed Euro-denominated overdraft facilities.
+The aggregate facility limit was \$0.8 million and \$0.9 million at October 31, 2014 and 2013, respectively.
+At October 31, 2014, \$0.5 million of this facility was utilized.